robric/wiki-contrail-controller/Baremetal-Support.md

 Contrail WebUI can be used to configure a TOR switch and interfaces on the switch.

 In "Configure - Physical Devices - Physical Routers" page, create an entry for the TOR switch, providing the TOR's IP address, VTEP address.
 The TSN and TOR agent addresses for this TOR should also be configured here.
+The router name used should match the hostname on the TOR.

 In "Configure - Physical Devices - Interfaces" page, add the logical interfaces to be configured on the TOR.
 Please note that the Name of the logical interface should match the name on the TOR (eg, ge-0/0/0.10).
 Other logical interface configurations like Vlan id, Mac address and IP address of the baremetal server and the virtual network it belongs to can be configured here.